jlorich/exedit/README.md

 #####Options

-Configurable options are availabe, including what editors can be launched and the default editors.
+Configurable options are availabe, including what editors can be launched and the default editor.

     Exedit.configure do |config|
       config.editors[:cooleditor] = 'cooledtor -w'